-The global buildtech textiles market size was valued at USD 12.87 billion in 2018 and is expected to register a CAGR of 5.8% over the forecast period.
+The global build tech textiles market size was valued at USD 12.87 billion in 2018 and is expected to register a CAGR of 5.8% over the forecast period.
 Rising awareness regarding sustainable construction is estimated to drive the demand.
-In addition, increasing investments in civil engineering structures are anticipated to complement market growth.
+Also, increasing investments in civil engineering structures are anticipated to complement market growth.

 Buildtech textiles are waterproof, crack-resistant, and offer heat insulation.
 As a result, the demand for the product in the construction of residential buildings is expected to augment over the forecast period.
-In addition, a rise in incidents of natural calamities, such as wildfire and hurricanes, hitting various parts of the U.S. is anticipated to drive the construction industry, thereby having a positive impact on the demand for buildtech textiles over the forecast period.
+Also, a rise in incidents of natural calamities, such as wildfire and hurricanes, hitting various parts of the U.S. is anticipated to drive the construction industry, thereby having a positive impact on the demand for build tech textiles over the forecast period.

 Buildtech textiles are primarily made from natural or synthetic fibers.
 The major synthetic fibers include HDPE (high-density polyethylene), PET (polyethylene terephthalate), polypropylene, polyethylene, and nylon.
 Buildtech textiles have applications in residential and non-residential construction owing to their diversified characteristics such as crack resistance, heat & sound insulation, and membrane structure.

-Cost-effectiveness and longer lifespan of buildtech textiles as compared to other materials are projected to drive the product demand over the forecast period.
-In addition, initiatives by foreign regulatory bodies and promotional policies have aided in increasing the awareness related to the benefits offered by the product, thereby complementing market growth.
+Cost-effectiveness and longer lifespan of build tech textiles as compared to other materials are projected to drive the product demand over the forecast period.
+Besides, initiatives by foreign regulatory bodies and promotional policies have aided in increasing the awareness related to the benefits offered by the product, thereby complementing market growth.

 HDPE fibers dominated the overall market accounting for around 27.1% of the revenue share in 2018 on account of its chemical resistance during their exposure in construction.
 However, increasing expenditure for the development of bio-based polymers on account of the rising concerns over greenhouse gas emissions is estimated to boost the demand for bio-polyethylene as raw materials.

-Knitted buildtech textiles are estimated to reach USD 3.58 billion by 2025, on account of its increasing penetration in building construction for preventing corrosion.
-In addition, knitted fabrics are laid easily on the construction sites owing to its easy handling ability, which enables lower labor costs, thereby augmenting its demand over the forecast period.
+Knitted build tech textiles are estimated to reach USD 3.58 billion by 2025, on account of its increasing penetration in building construction for preventing corrosion.
+Also, knitted fabrics are laid easily on the construction sites owing to its easy handling ability, which enables lower labor costs, thereby augmenting its demand over the forecast period.

-Nonwoven products dominated the buildtech textile market contributing to around 40% of the revenue share in 2018, owing to their unique properties such as absorbency, liquid repellency, and mechanical strength.
-In addition, the nonwoven textiles are manufactured without the conversion of fabric into yarn, thereby reducing the manufacturing cost and encouraging the entry of new players in the market.
+Nonwoven products dominated the building tech textile market contributing to around 40% of the revenue share in 2018, owing to their unique properties such as absorbency, liquid repellency, and mechanical strength.
+Also, the nonwoven textiles are manufactured without the conversion of fabric into yarn, thereby reducing the manufacturing cost and encouraging the entry of new players in the market.

-Coated fabrics used as a part of buildtech textiles are waterproof and provide resistance against fire as they are manufactured using polyvinyl chloride (PVC) and Polytetrafluoroethylene (PTFE).
-In addition, rapid technological development in the construction industry has resulted in the adoption of various fabrics such as fiberglass, knitted spacer, and laminated fabrics.
+Coated fabrics used as a part of build tech textiles are waterproof and provide resistance against fire as they are manufactured using polyvinyl chloride (PVC) and Polytetrafluoroethylene (PTFE).
+Also, rapid technological development in the construction industry has resulted in the adoption of various fabrics such as fiberglass, knitted spacer, and laminated fabrics.

 The demand in non-residential construction is estimated to witness a CAGR of 5.5%, in terms of revenue, from 2019 to 2025, on account of the product’s ability to provide aesthetic appeal to the buildings.
-In addition, increasing demand for office spaces in various developing and developed economies including Canada, India, Japan, and U.K. is anticipated to boost commercial construction, thereby positively impacting the application of buildtech textiles in the non-residential segment.
+Also, increasing demand for office spaces in various developing and developed economies including Canada, India, Japan, and the U.K. is anticipated to boost commercial construction, thereby positively impacting the application of build tech textiles in the non-residential segment.

 The demand is driven by steady growth in construction and refurbishment activities in key sectors such as housing, offices, educational institutes, hotels and restaurants, resorts, transport buildings, and online retail warehousing.
-In addition, the product is used in the form of architectural membranes in various buildings such as cafes, storage facilities, and outdoor entertainment areas as these products provide protection against heat, UV rays, wind, and rain.
+Also, the product is used in the form of architectural membranes in various buildings such as cafes, storage facilities, and outdoor entertainment areas as these products protect against heat, UV rays, wind, and rain.

 The waterproofing property of the product aids its penetration in several applications including house wraps, wall cavities, and reinforcement.
 The increased rate of international and domestic migration in the region is expected to boost the demand for housing, thereby propelling residential construction.
-This, in turn, is likely to have a positive impact on the demand for buildtech textiles in residential construction.
+This, in turn, is likely to have a positive impact on the demand to build tech textiles in residential construction.

 France is expected to witness a CAGR of 5.6%, in terms of revenue, from 2019 to 2025 owing to the rapid growth in residential construction, which is driven by long-standing favorable demographic and sociological factors including high birth rate, increased life expectancy, and growing aging population, thereby bolstering the product demand.

 The implementation of China’s 13th Five-Year Plan (2016 - 2020) for social and economic development aims to optimize the energy system, promotion of energy consumption reform, as well as to build a clean, safe, decarbonized, and efficient modern energy system.
-This plan is expected to encourage the consumption of energy-efficient products, thereby propelling the demand for buildtech textiles at a CAGR of 6.8%, in terms of revenue, from 2019 to 2025, in order to reduce the energy consumption of buildings by maintaining insulation.
+This plan is expected to encourage the consumption of energy-efficient products, thereby propelling the demand for build tech textiles at a CAGR of 6.8%, in terms of revenue, from 2019 to 2025, to reduce the energy consumption of buildings by maintaining insulation.